SC rejects pleas seeking review of 2018 Aadhaar verdict | Law-Order

 ALSO READ

-SC dismisses pleas seeking review of its 2018 verdict upholding Centre's flagship Aadhaar scheme as constitutionally valid.
+SC rejects pleas seeking review of 2018 Aadhaar verdict, Justice D Y Chandrachud dissents

 Justice D Y Chandrachud, one of the five judges of the bench, dissents with majority order rejecting pleas seeking review of Aadhaar verdict.